JeanBilheux/neutronimaging_pages_ornl_gov_with_hugo/content/tutorial/notebooks/extract_evenly_spaced_files/_index.en.md

 ### Rename or not Files

 This is where you have the option to rename of not the output files.
+If you do choose to rename the images, you have the option to add a prefix to the new file name.

 <img src='/tutorial/notebooks/extract_evenly_spaced_files/images/rename_files.gif' />